hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 kids got busy with their games the sisters filled in Somakhya and Indrasena about their adventures, with Vrishchika capping it with the latest information she had obtained from Vidrum.
-Somakhya and Indrasena: “Wow\! you girls have waded into some really crazy stuff\!”
+Somakhya and Indrasena: “Wow! you girls have waded into some really crazy stuff!”
 Lootika with a look of despair: “But if Suryprakash only went to Dārubilapattana the McKnight theory falls apart; he is after all at the other end of the country.”